Skip to main content

 Become an On-Call Firefighter

-We are recruiting from within the community to become On-Call Firefighters at #TeamBedsFire to help respond effectively to emergencies and save lives.
+Support your community and become On-Call Firefighters at #TeamBedsFire to help respond effectively to emergencies and save lives.

 The role of an On-Call Firefighter